Jean Bilhères de Lagraulas: Biography

 Jean Bilhères de Lagraulas was born in Gascony in 1435 or 1439, the son of a noble family.
 His father was the seigneur of Lagraulas, Camicas and, probably, Billère.

 Jean Bilhères de Lagraulas entered the Order of Saint Benedict at a young age.
 In 1473, he became Abbot of Pessan Abbey in Pessan.

-He served as a royal counselor to Louis XI of France.
+He served as a royal counselor to Louis XI.
 Following the 1473 death of John V, Count of Armagnac, John II of Aragon claimed control of the Quatre-Vallées, which were also claimed by John V's sister.
 Louis XI sent Abbot Bilhères to the region, and he successfully convinced the Quatre-Vallées to repudiate John II.

-In gratitude for his service, Louis XI of France had him elected Bishop of Lombez on 5 July 1473.
+In gratitude for his service, Louis XI had him elected Bishop of Lombez on 5 July 1473.
 He occupied this see until two days before his death.
 The king also named him temporary administrator of the Abbey of Saint-Denis.
 He was later unanimously elected as Abbot on 12 May 1474.
 This displeased Pope Sixtus IV, who had wanted Cardinal Guillaume d'Estouteville to become the abbot, so the pope initially withheld his approval, but eventually relented in summer 1475.

 In 1477, Bilhères was Louis XI's ambassador to the Catholic Monarchs.
 After the death of Louis XI, the regent, Anne of France, appointed Bilhères to the Council of State.
 She named him president of the Court of Aids in 1483.
 In 1485, he was president of the Estates General held at Tours.
 He served as interim Keeper of the Seals of France on several occasions.